This utility works with the following models of Spectrum:

 The Flash Programmer utility is used to program a ZXC4 directly from the Spectrum without the need for an EPROM programmer.
 It runs from the Spectrum's RAM and provides functions for accepting data via RS232 from the Cartridge Creator utility and then writing this data into the FLASH ROM.
 The Flash Programmer utility will usually be stored in the FLASH ROM alongside any programs written to it.
 This allows the utility to be invoked at any time to allow the ROM to be re-programmed.
 Initially, only the Flash Programmer utility is present in the ROM and so it will automatically run when the Spectrum is powered on.
 Specific versions of the Flash Programmer exist for the ZXC3 and the ZXC4.

 Six menu options are presented by the Flash Programmer utility to allow different means for receiving data for programming into the FLASH ROM.
-Data can be loaded via the ZX Interface 1 RS232 port, via the Spectrum 128 RS232 port, via the Spectrum 128 KEYPAD port, via the Interface 2 joystick 1 socket, via the Interface 2 joystick 2 socket or from cassette.
+Data can be loaded via the ZX Interface 1 RS232 port, via the Spectrum 128 RS232 port, via the Spectrum 128 KEYPAD port or from cassette.
 The Keypad option is provided since the RS232 port on a Spectrum +2 is obscured when a ZX Interface 2 is connected.
-The joystick socket options of the Interface 2 are provided to allow data to be transferred to a standard 16K or 48K Spectrum without a ZX Interface 1 connected.
-However, since delays are used instead of handshaking, this transfer method is far slower than the other serial communication links and more prone to transmission errors.
+The cassette option is only really practical for tiny compilations due to the time it takes to load data from cassette.

 The FLASH ROM can be viewed as 256 banks of 16K.
 Only one bank can be programmed at a time and so data for each bank is transferred separately.
 The data for a bank may be sent as multiple blocks, thereby avoiding sending regions of 'blank' data ($FFs).
 However, typically there will only be one block per bank.
 When loading data, the utility displays information on how many blocks there are to be transferred and which block is currently being received.
 For the current block, the utility shows the bank number, the address within it and the length of the data.